Where & when do you meet?

-The meeting will open with a welcome from our Co-Presidents, Christine and Jane, who’ll give an update on WI news from ourselves, plus anything we’ve been sent from our federation and NFWI.
+The meeting will open with a welcome from our President, who’ll give an update on WI news, plus anything that’s been sent through from our federation and NFWI.

 We then have our main event which will either be a guest speaker or an activity.
 Past meetings have included talks from local historians, an international women’s day panel of a female fire fighter, a local female councillor and a magistrate telling us about their roles & our nominated charity coming in to tell us what they do and how we can make a difference.
 There’s always a chance for questions and we often have quite lively debates!
 Our activities have included soap making, quizzes, music bingo and beeswax food wrap making among many others.

-The meeting comes to a close with the drawing of the raffle and a final address from the Co-Presidents after which people are welcome to stay and mingle if they wish.
+The meeting comes to a close with the drawing of the raffle and a final address from the President after which people are welcome to stay and mingle if they wish.

 Besides the monthly meetings, what else do you do?

 In addition to our monthly meetings we have a social and activities subgroup ‘The Birds’ named in honour of Leytonstone’s famous son Alfred Hitchcock!
 The Birds get together for theatre trips, comedy nights, visits to restaurants and to explore the area.
 “The Birds” events are open to all our members, some are open to guests too, and we always welcome suggestions for social activities.
 Depending on the activity there may be a charge to attend.

 We also have a gardening group, ‘The Bloomin Marvelettes’ who arrange visits to

 public gardens, hold talks and share tips and recommendations.

 We fundraise, whether at an annual garden party or by organising